-Definitely a staple on the trail now, these batteries allow you to have access to power while on the trail.
+A staple on the trail now, these batteries allow you access to power while on the trail.
 They come in many sizes and styles which allow you to carry exactly the size needed for your trail needs.

 When I hike with cameras I will typically bring a 10,000mAh to 20,000mAh battery which will allow me multiple recharges to ensure enough ability to record and save my videos for the family to see afterward.

 Extended Battery Case